Tuesday, October 25, 2011

 This is a fun project to use up scraps of paper or fabric.
 For this collage I started with a pre-stretched canvas square.
 I painted in the sky blue background with acrylic paint.
 Remember to paint the sides of the canvas to give it a finished look.
 I collected a variety of printed materials that I found appealing including pages from an atlas, scrap booking paper, and pages from the newspaper.
 I used a glue stick to assemble the flowers on sheets of white paper.
 I made copies of the flowers using my printer and then glued the copies with white glue to the canvas.
 There's no reason that you couldn't glue your original flowers directly on the canvas.
 I covered the entire surface with Mod Podge and to add some dimension I glued the buttons on top.
 Burlap, felt and even sheet music are other fun ideas to add interest to the piece.

 Tuesday, October 4, 2011

 Scratch-Foam, as I have previously posted, is an excellent surface for children (and adults) to use to create a printing plate.
 Lately, I've had fun cutting the foam into shapes.
 I simply used a pencil to draw the outline of the fish directly on the foam.
 After cutting it out I pressed lines onto the fish to add the detail that you see in the picture.
 I rolled printing ink with a rubber brayer directly onto the surface of the fish.
 As you can see, the ink does not settle into the lines that I have pressed into the foam and those details remain the color of the paper that you are printing on.
-I made an accordion folder and decorated with fish prints.
-Little fish are available here.
+I made an accordion folder and decorated with fish prints. wallet is made using the same method.